 Call for Participants: Rutgers–Camden Digital Teaching Fellows

-Read about our spring workshops in the Digital Teaching Fellows Report 2016 (pdf).
+Read about last year’s workshops in the Digital Teaching Fellows 2017 report (pdf).

 Since the first Digital Teaching Fellowships were awarded in 2014, the program has energized several cohorts of full-time faculty members to re-design courses, embedding cutting-edge classroom technologies for engaging students.
-Academic department chairs have agreed overwhelmingly that the program not only improved instruction by the Fellows, but also spread enthusiasm for our new classroom technologies throughout their departments.
-Camden deans Ganesh, Lindenmeyer, Cahill, and Robinson have funded the program anew for 2017.
+Academic department chairs agree that the program not only improves instruction by the Fellows, but also spreads enthusiasm for new classroom techniques among colleagues.
+Camden deans Ganesh, Lindenmeyer, Cahill, and Palis (interim) have funded the program again, for 2018.
+New this year, the program will include online and hybrid teaching, as well as classroom-based instruction.

-Full-time Rutgers-Camden faculty, if you are interested in joining this distinguished fellowship, please complete the online application below no later than April 17, 2017.
-No baseline digital experience is required, but we ask that you designate at least one class you will be teaching in Fall 2017 or Spring 2018 that will be the target for the skills you learn as a fellow.
-The group is limited to 21 participants.
+Full-time Rutgers-Camden faculty, if you are interested in joining this distinguished fellowship, please complete the online application below no later than April 16, 2018.
+No baseline digital experience is required, but you must designate at least one class you will be teaching in Fall 2018 or Spring 2019 that you will redesign over this summer.
+The group is limited to 25 participants.

 - Fellows must commit to: